YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Code Documentation.md

 ## Feedback

-- Link to feedback page
+- Link to a feedback page

 ---

-## Liscence
+## License

-- How is code liscenced
+- How is code licensed